 Coffee filter/paper towel/muslin

-An empty bottle
+An empty bottle or other containers

 Is kitchen roll better than a coffee filter, would just a sieve work?